 'Task lighting is required for a dressing table where our client might be applying make-up, but this shouldn’t take away from the overall relaxed and luxurious aesthetic of the design,' says Louise Wicksteed from Sims Hilditch.

-13. Consider a bespoke tea-station or cocktail bar
+18. Consider a bespoke tea-station or cocktail bar

 Turn dressing and undressing into a soothing ritual by creating opportunity to enjoy a relaxing drink, too.
 Irene Gunter of Gunter & Co suggests that the inclusion of a fridge to hold miniature bottles for a small bar, or an area to brew a cup of tea, can enhance the space enormously.

 'We had the pleasure of designing a 'his and hers' dressing room in one of our recent Chelsea projects.
-As one of the bespoke design features we created a small tea-making station in the gentleman's dressing room for early morning, or late-night refreshments without having to go down to the kitchen.
+As one of the bespoke design features, we created a small tea-making station in the gentleman's dressing room for early morning or late-night refreshments without having to go down to the kitchen.
 It includes a brass boiling water tap, discrete sink and a small fridge.'

-14. Add softness with textiles
+19. Add softness with textiles

 'Bringing in fabrics and carpets softens a space and balances hard cabinetry,' says Kate Cox of HÁM Interiors.

-15. Decorate a walk-in closet with pretty flourishes
+20. Decorate a walk-in closet with pretty flourishes

-'I love using chinoiserie or classic wallpaper, for example, but mix that with modern light fixture and accessories: this makes the space not only elegant but warm and liveable.'
+'I love using chinoiserie or classic wallpaper ideas, for example, but mix that with modern light fixture and accessories: this makes the space not only elegant but warm and liveable.'

-16. Include mirrors
+21. Include mirrors

-In a space with a double run of wardrobes, fitted the doors with mirrors can ensure you can view yourself from every angle, opening a door to position one mirror at an angle if you wish.
+In a space with a double run of wardrobes, fitting the doors with mirrors can ensure you can view yourself from every angle, opening a door to position one mirror at an angle if you wish.

-17. Create visual flow in an open-plan master suite
+22. Create visual flow in an open-plan master suite

 This master bedroom – with walk-in wardrobe – is located in a luxurious new-build apartment on an aspirational waterfront location on Sydney Harbour.
-It features a smart open-plan layout with bedroom at one end, bathroom at the other, and a dressing area in between.
+It features a smart open-plan layout, with bedroom at one end, bathroom at the other, and a dressing area in between.

 ‘His and hers’ storage was allocated to opposite sides of the suite, in mirror image.
-The client wanted wardrobe storage without doors and Lisa chose an oak finish to bring warmth to the scheme.
+The client wanted wardrobe storage without doors, and Lisa chose an oak finish to bring warmth to the scheme.
 She specified the addition of a neatly-sized bespoke storage island to sit in the middle to significantly increase drawer storage.